Cyprus votes in close presidential run-off

 Iakovos Hatzistavrou, AFP

-AKEL -- the communist party backing Malas -- was in charge ahead of the crisis and is widely held responsible for tanking the economy.

-Anastasiades has seized on this and warned Friday of a "return to the dogmatic policies that led us to the brink of bankruptcy".

-After a lacklustre race, apathy appears high as no candidate has captured the imagination of voters -- especially young Greek Cypriots.
+After a lacklustre race, no candidate has captured the imagination of voters -- especially young Greek Cypriots.

 There was a record low turnout of just over 71 percent in the first round.

+After the first three hours of voting Sunday 10.9 percent of registered voters had cast their ballots.

-Polls open at 0500 GMT and close at 1600 GMT.
-Results and the inauguration of the next president are expected Sunday evening.
+Polls close at 1600 GMT, with results and the inauguration of the next president expected on Sunday evening.